CCI-Tools/cate/doc/source/architecture.rst

 may be referenced from within processing *workflows* (see next section :ref:`workflow`), or may be invoked from from the WebAPI (see :numref:`uml_modules`) as a result of a GUI request.

-An operation is represented by the ``OpRegistration`` type (TBC: may rename to Operation) which comprises any Python callable (function, lambda expression, etc.) and some additional meta-information ``OpMetaInfo`` that describes the operation and allows for automatic input validation, input value conversion, monitoring.
+An operation is represented by the ``OpRegistration`` type which comprises any Python callable (function, lambda expression, etc.) and some additional meta-information ``OpMetaInfo`` that describes the operation and allows for automatic input validation, input value conversion, monitoring.
 The ``OpMetaInfo`` object specifies an operation's signature in terms of its expected inputs and produced outputs.